-***Followers of The Life of Stuff on my social media channels including Facebook,Twitter, Instagram and Snapchat will know that I visited Baie de Somme as part of a blog trip to Northern Paris – Beauvais, Oise and the Picardy region.
+I visited Baie de Somme as part of a press trip to Northern Paris – Beauvais, Oise and the Picardy region.
 It was a fantastic introduction to Northern Paris and Baie de Somme was only part of it.
 You can read all about my Gerberoy experience here and do return to read about my other experiences too.

 PIN: Exploring The Bay of Somme, Picardy, Northern France

 - 4 Must-Visit Places to Experience on a Europe Tour - November 21, 2023

 - The Ultimate Guide to Christmas Markets in Ireland 2023 - November 6, 2023

 - 4 of the Best Asian Cities to Visit for First-Time Travellers - October 25, 2023